flux-iac/tofu-controller/README.md

 ## Examples
   * A Terraform GitOps with Flux to automatically reconcile your [AWS IAM Policies](https://github.com/tf-controller/aws-iam-policies).
-  * How to manage an existing EKS cluster, the GitOps way [An EKS scaling example](https://github.com/tf-controller/eks-scaling).
+  * GitOps an existing EKS cluster, by partially import its nodegroup and manage it with TF-controller: [An EKS scaling example](https://github.com/tf-controller/eks-scaling).

 ## Roadmap